LouisYLWang/Sync-Sofa/readme.md

 ### Start VLC on the server with the Web Interface

-First we need to enable controlling VLC via our browser, here is the official documentation:
+First, we need to enable controlling VLC via our browser, here is the official documentation:

 * [Control VLC via a browser](https://wiki.videolan.org/Control_VLC_via_a_browser/)
 * [Start VLC on the server with the Web Interface](https://wiki.videolan.org/Documentation:Modules/http_intf/#VLC_2.0.0_and_later)